Implementation Status

 - Satellites report status every 30 seconds

-- Contains: System metrics, process counts, resource usage
+- Contains: System metrics, process counts, resource usage, satellite URL (first heartbeat only)

 - Satellites emit events when actions occur, batched every 3 seconds